slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-2/packetizer_raw_output.md

 Modify Section 2 to clearly state that both the altered Decision Process and the optional attribute suppression apply only to BGP-LS-SPF NLRI, ensuring that other BGP SAFIs retain standard RFC4271 behavior.

+**Severity:** Low
+  *Basis:* The ambiguity is mostly editorial; although a misinterpretation could mislead implementers, the full document provides sufficient constraints to prevent protocol breakage if read in entirety.

+**Confidence:** High

 ---